pierwill/ssn2018aarhus/aarhus.rst

    Calvin calls is “an admirable secret of the judgement of God.”
 He wrote that inquiring into it was like pressing into God’s secret closet [room].

+   Predestination is an important paradigm of knowledge from above judging and determining an individual’s future; because for God, to know and to do are the same thing.
+Predestination follows from God’s omniscience: if God knows everything, he knows all of eternity, so he knows and has already chosen those who will be saved.

    The metaphor of the Book of Life is important here.

 ----